Register to get access to free programming courses with interactive exercises

 • src/project/app/styles/app.scss

-Note that: when using the method that searches for files in different directories, when you transfer them using dest() Gulp keeps the nesting that it had.
-For example, if you run the last example, the src/project/app/styles/app.scss file will end up in the build/styles/project/app/styles/app.scss path.
-This is an important feature to remember to avoid mistakes when working with the project.
+Imagine we use the method that searches for files in different directories when transferring them using dest().
+In this case, Gulp keeps the nesting it had.
+For example, the src/project/app/styles/app.scss file will end up in the build/styles/project/app/styles/app.scss path when we run the last example.
+This feature helps to avoid mistakes when working on a project.

 const { src, dest } = require('gulp');